Terence Greer: Play- and Scriptwriting

 As magazines replaced illustrations with photographs, he moved to writing plays.
 His first play, Ripper!, was staged in 1973 at the Half Moon Theatre in its first home, a former Whitechapel synagogue.
 Ripper! was musical version of the Jack the Ripper story, which was performed in a music hall setting a few hundred yards from the scene of one of the actual murders in 1888.

 Other plays were performed at the Bush Theatre in Shepherd's Bush (Nobody Knew They Were There, 1975), the Mountview Theatre, now in the Mountview Academy, in Crouch End (The Lay Figure, 1975) and the Young Vic (Ballroom, 1978).
 Greer was commissioned to adapt a story, "The Psychrons", for the popular BBC series Doctor Who in 1981, but, like many other adaptations, it went unmade.

 Later life

-After a period in Australia, where he continued to write, he moved to Vancouver in 1993 with his wife, Sneja Gunew, who became a professor at the University of British Columbia.
-He died there in 2020.
+After a period in Australia, where he continued to write, he moved to Victoria, British Columbia in 1993 with his wife, Sneja Gunew, who became a professor at the University of Victoria.
+She moved to a professorship at the University of British Columbia in 1995.
+He died in Vancouver in 2020.